 - Income verification from the Social Security office is required every year for the reduced fee sport fishing license for low-income senior residents.

-Also, expect your penalties and fines to pile up when caught illegally fishing conserved type of fish or those undersized.
-Further, illegally using certain fishing gears and gill nets can get you in deep trouble.
+Also, expect your penalties and fines to pile up when you are caught illegally fishing a conserved type of fish or one that is undersized.
+Further, illegally using certain fishing gear and gill nets can get you in deep trouble.
 Expect penalties and fines to go upwards of $8,000.

-However, while children below 16 years are allowed to fish without a license, they still need to secure a permit to fish for other species that are regulated under the regular license.
+However, while children under 16 years old are allowed to fish without a license, they still need to secure a permit to fish for other species that are regulated under the regular license.